Fletcher Henderson: Architect of Swing

 • Analyze Fletcher Henderson’s “Do Doodle Oom”, an early Fletcher Henderson recording where one can hear early hints of what would become Swing Jazz.

-• Explore Henderson’s impact as an Arranger during the Great Depression, including analyzing a radio broadcast where he demonstrated his Swing arranging
+• Explore Henderson’s impact as an Arranger during the Great Depression, including analyzing a radio broadcast where he demonstrated his Swing arranging.

 Previous